NREL/AESD/04-api.md

 Both fields in this message are optional:

-*   If neither field is present, then the interval designates all values in the domain.
+*   If neither field is present, the interval designates all values in the domain.
-*   If only `first_value`is present, then the interval designates all values starting from that value.
+*   If only `first_value`is present, the interval designates all values starting from that value.
-*   If only `last_value` is present, then the bookmark interval designates all values ending at that value.
+*   If only `last_value` is present, the bookmark interval designates all values ending at that value.
-*   If both fields are present, then the interval designates all values between the two values, inclusive.
+*   If both fields are present, the interval designates all values between the two values, inclusive.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |